NandithaSBiju-050/SmartWeatherTracker/README.md

 Security

-- The project currently stores the API key in `config.js` for local development.
-Remove the key before pushing to a public repository or use a server-side proxy.
+- Keep the real API key out of the repo. `config.js` is included in `.gitignore`.
+- If you accidentally committed a key, rotate it immediately in OpenWeatherMap and remove it from your repo history.

 Files